IrinaOrias/Love-Data-Who-When-and-Where-Costa-Rica-Gets-Married/README.md

 ## Data Overview

 **Source:**
-Instituto Nacional de Estadística y Censos (INEC), Costa Rica LINK
+The dataset used for this project was obtained from [Kaggle](https://www.kaggle.com/datasets/liamarguedas/costa-rica-total-marriages-2014-2021), where it was published based on official records from Costa Rica's **Instituto Nacional de Estadística y Censos (INEC)**.
+It contains **191,562 marriage records** from 2014 to 2021, including variables such as age, gender, type of marriage, location, and more.

 **Size:**
 191,562 marriage records from 2014 to 2021